StephanLW/iMievHacked/readme.md

 As far as I know it's only possible to reduce the charging voltage.
 There is a 370 V shutdown-criteria for the charger on PID 0x286 (have a look at [openinverter Forum](https://openinverter.org/wiki/Mitsubishi_Outlander_DCDC_OBC#CANBus_Messages) for more information).
 I don't know, if its possible to manipulate that.

 ### Change max. regenerative current/charging current
-To change the charging and regenerative braking current it's possible to manipulate the battery min or max temperature PID.
+To change the charging and regenerative braking current it's possible to manipulate the battery min or max temperature PID (0x374).
 That is very important if you have upgraded the battery to for example CATL 93 Ah cells, because these cells are not made for charging below 0 °C and can be damaged.
 Normaly, the car charges the battery till -24 °C:
 | Table "Regen current"                         |  Graph "Regen current"    |
 |-------------------------------------|-----------|